ilia-glushchenko/bloc-summer-analytics-2025/README.md

 ## Features

 - **Interactive Dashboard**: Summary statistics and visualizations for overall competition results
-- **Climber Analysis**: Search and sort functionality for finding specific climbers and their performance
+- **Rankings Analysis**: Search and sort functionality for finding specific climbers and their performance
 - **Gym Analysis**: Compare statistics across different gyms with filtering options
-- **Boulder Analysis**: Detailed investigation of boulder popularity and completion rates
+- **Planning Tools**: Detailed investigation of boulder popularity and completion rates for improvement
 - **Data Visualization**: Interactive charts and metrics for comprehensive analysis

 ## Project Structure